chriswooten/football/README.md

 * Of non-playoff teams, team with the fewest potential points gets the first (1st) draft pick in each round.
 * Note, team picks may have been traded to other teams before the order is determined.
 The draft position of the original owner of that pick is transferred with the pick.
   * Eg, at the start of the 2023 season, Team A trades their 2024 first for Team B's 2024 first.
 Team A goes on to win the league.
 Team B wins zero games and has the fewest potential points.
 Assuming no other trades, Team A is drafting at 1.01 and 2.10, etc, while Team B is drafting at 1.10 and 2.01, etc.
+* Based on 6 team playofss.
+Maybe 4 is better?
+Probably not?
+With 4, nobody is playing in a money-less game, but I don't really remember that being a problem.